pkardas/notes/books/pragmatic-programmer.md

 Keeping your code shy - having it deal with things it directly knows about, will help keep you applications decoupled, and that will make them more amenable to change.

+Publish/Subscribe generalizes the observed pattern, at the same time solving the problems of coupling and performance.

+Streams let us treat events as if they were a collection of data.
+It's as if we had a list of events, which got longer when new events arrive.
+We can treat streams like any other collection (manipulate, filter, combine).

+Baseline for reactive event handling: reactivex.io

+**Programming is about code, but programs are about data.** Start designing using transformations (unix-like pipelines).
+Using pipelines means that you are automatically thinking in terms of transforming data.

+**Don't hoard state, pass it around.** Functions greatly reduce coupling.
+A function can be used (and reused) anywhere its parameters match the output of some other function.
+There is still a degree of coupling, but it is more manageable than the OO-style of command and control.

+Thinking of code as a series of nested transformations can be a liberating approach to programming.
+It takes a while to get used to, but once you have developed the habit you will find your code becomes cleaner, your functions shorter, and your designs flatter.